totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

    :alt: ../../imgs/tutorial_ch1\_fig1.png
 Figure 1: Welcome screen on Carol

-Further material on each of the individual components can be found on on the official documentation: https://docs.carol.ai/docs.
+Further material on each of the individual components can be found on the official documentation: https://docs.carol.ai/docs.

 Creating a connector to store your data
 ---------------------------------------

 Even though it is not mandatory, it is a good practice to load your dataset into the Carol Platform.
-Once on carol, the data can be easilly integrated, transformed, validated and consumed by your Carol Apps.
+Once on carol, the data can be easily integrated, transformed, validated and consumed by your Carol Apps.

 Carol organizes its datasets in **connectors**.
-Connectors can be viewed as a parallel for databases on convetional SGBDs, or as sheets on spreadsheets softwares.
+Connectors can be viewed as a parallel for databases on conventional SGBDs, or as sheets on spreadsheets softwares.
 Inside the connectors you can store data in one or more **stagings**, where the actual tabular data will reside.
 These components are further described on https://docs.carol.ai/docs.